A test of constancy of dark matter halo surface density and radial acceleration relation in relaxed galaxy groups: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Fabio Gastaldello for useful correspondence and for providing us the data in G07.
-We would also like to thank Man-Ho Chan, Antonio Del Popolo, and Yong Tian for helpful discussions on this topic.
+We would also like to thank Man-Ho Chan, Antonio Del Popolo, Yong Tian, and S. Pradyumna for helpful discussions on this topic. \rthis{Finally, we thank the anonymous referee for useful comments and feedback on our manuscript.}